OdSazib/device_xiaomi_jasmine_sprout/README.md

-Copyright (C) 2018 Xiaomi-SDM660 Project
+Copyright (C) 2018 The LineageOS Project
+Copyright (C) 2018-2021 Xioami-SDM660 Project

 The MI A2 (codenamed _"jasmine_sprout"_) is a mid-range phone from Xiaomi.